kubernetes/website/content/en/docs/concepts/cluster-administration/logging.md

 run the kubelet via a helper tool, `kube-log-runner`, and use that tool to redirect kubelet logs to a directory that you choose.

-The kubelet always directs your container runtime to write logs into directories within `/var/log/pods`.
+By default, kubelet directs your container runtime to write logs into directories within `/var/log/pods`.

 For more information on `kube-log-runner`, read [System Logs](/docs/concepts/cluster-administration/system-logs/#klog).